zenpho/AxoMulti/README.md

 # Installation and usage

 Copy the .bin and .wav files to a microSD card, insert into hardware, switch on and enjoy the sounds. 😎 No card, no problem.
-Use Axoloti editor `upload to internal flash` menu option for synthesis-only (drum channel 10 will simply be silent).
+Use editor `upload to internal flash` menu option for synthesis-only (drum channel 10 will simply be silent).

 Voices have no release envelope, snap on and snap off, no CHANNEL or POLY AFTER TOUCH, PITCH BEND, nor MOD WHEEL support yet.
 Can you help?

 # Compatibility and requirements

-Development and extensive testing has been carried out with Axoloti v1.0.12 firmware hardware and editor.
+Development and extensive testing has been carried out with Axoloti and Ksoloti v1.0.12 firmware hardware and editor.
 You need a microSD card at least 1MByte in size for the drumkit wave ROM.

 # MIDI implementation